nemediano/nemediano.github.io/resume.md

 ![Purdue University]({{ site.baseurl }}/static/images/places/purdue2.jpg "Purdue University")

-I studied [PhD in Technology](https://polytechnic.purdue.edu/degrees/phd-technology){:target="_blank" rel="noreferrer noopener"} at [Purdue University](https://www.purdue.edu/){:target="_blank" rel="noreferrer noopener"}, which is imparted at the [Purdue Polytechnic Institute](https://polytechnic.purdue.edu/){:target="_blank" rel="noreferrer noopener"} (formerly known as the College of Technology) which is in the main campus in West Lafayette (Indiana, USA).
+I studied [PhD in Technology](https://polytechnic.purdue.edu/degrees/phd-technology){:target="_blank" rel="noreferrer noopener"} at [Purdue University](https://www.purdue.edu/){:target="_blank" rel="noreferrer noopener"}, that is imparted at the [Purdue Polytechnic Institute](https://polytechnic.purdue.edu/){:target="_blank" rel="noreferrer noopener"} (formerly known as the College of Technology) which is in the main campus at West Lafayette (Indiana, USA).

 Each PhD student belongs to a department.
 I was in the department of [Computer Graphics Technology](https://polytechnic.purdue.edu/departments/computer-graphics-technology){:target="_blank" rel="noreferrer noopener"}.
 The curriculum for the PhD requires taking statistics, and methodology of research courses.
-In addition I took courses in Computer Graphics, since it was my field requirements and on Computer Science and Mathematics for my optional courses.
+In addition, I took courses in Computer Graphics, since it was my area of research and on Computer Science and Mathematics for my optional courses.

 During my PhD, my supervisor and mentor was [Dr. Bedrich Benes](https://cs.purdue.edu/homes/bbenes/){:target="_blank" rel="noreferrer noopener"}.
 I was part of the HPCG lab (now part of Computer Science ) where I conducted research on Computer Graphics and Additive Manufacturing (a. k. a.
 3D printing), that culminated in several [publications]({{ site.baseurl }}/publications/).

 ### Master degree